xbydsl/HS2VR/README.md

 Everything, albeit with some quirks.
 Main game, Maker and Studio are all playable.
 The full game experience, only in 3D.

+# FAQ

+## No Controllers/I don't want to use mouse/keyboard
+Switch to Standing mode then (def: Ctrl+c, Ctrl+c [dbl tap it]).
+Alternatively change the DefaultMode in VRSettings.xml.

+## Display is Blurry
+Turn off TAA.
+Disable BetterAA (or uninstall it).
+Switch to SMAA (in Graphics->Post Processing)

+## Can I use this version of HS2Graphics without VR?
+Yep.
+In which case you just need the HS2Graphics zip file.
+Ignore the other two.

+## Mouse input is registering at all or not registering on parts of the window
+The VR input system actually moves the system mouse pointer.
+Remove HMD and make sure there isn't another window over the game window (or run game full screen).
+Probably the pointer has escaped and you are actually clicking into something else.

+## Framerate Issues
+Turn off MSAA.
+Turn off Realtime Reflection Probes (in Graphics->Settings).\
+Keep 1 Directional Light with Shadows enabled (you can turn down shadow strength all the way to 0 if you like, just leave shadows enabled).
+If you don't know what this means, just don't turn off shadows globally or turn off shadows on the Cam light in specific.\
+Turn down/off SSS.\
+Turn down RenderScale (in VRSettings.xml file).
+Something along a .6 to a .8 should give you a nice little bump in frame rate.

+## I have the hardware, can I make it look better?
+In addition to the usual graphics quality settings, turn up RenderScale (in VRSettings.xml file).
+Something along 1.2 to 1.4 will look nicely sharper.
+Note above 1.8 will be a slideshow on best possible current hardware.

+## What VR sets are supported?
+Anything that supports SteamVR (OpenVR) should work just fine.

 # Specific Improvements from V 0.2.0

 Plugin coexists with the official VR plugin now, you can have them this installed and still use official VR as you wish.